Cobi Jones: International career

 Jones is currently the all-time leader of the United States in appearances, with 164 caps as of the end of 2004 (scoring 15 goals).
 He played for the team in the 1994, 1998, and 2002 FIFA World Cups.
 He was named to the best XI at the 2000 CONCACAF Gold Cup and won with the national team at the 2002 CONCACAF Gold Cup.
 He also represented his country at the 1992 Summer Olympics in Barcelona.
 After playing in the 1995 Copa America, he also became a popular player in Latin America because the nickname used by an Argentine commentator to call him: "Escobillón" ("swab"), due to his bleached dreadlock hairstyle and the similar pronunciation of his name, Is Cobi Jones, and the word "escobillón".

 Coaching career

 On November 9, 2007, Jones was announced as an assistant coach with the Galaxy under Ruud Gullit.
 After Gullit's resignation on August 11, 2008, Jones served as the interim head coach until the Galaxy hired Jones's former United States national team head coach Bruce Arena.

 In January 2011, Jones left the Galaxy to serve as associate director of soccer with the New York Cosmos and was with the club through 2012.

 Personal life

 On September 12, 2009, Jones married Kim Reese.
 Reese, a music consultant and former music executive at New Line Cinema, met Jones in 2003 and began dating him in 2004.
 The couple was married at the Four Seasons Resort Aviara in Carlsbad, California.
 They have two sons, Cayden and Cai.

 On March 11, 2011, Jones was selected for induction into the National Soccer Hall of Fame in his first year of eligibility.

+Jones is a part of the ownership group of Angel City FC of the National Women's Soccer League.